-I have been to the Texas Renaissance Festival twice and I loved it!
+I have been to the Texas Renaissance Festival a few times and I loved it!
 Read through this page to learn why :) I look forward to visiting it again in the future.

 All materials, including photographs (which were taken by the author), on this page are copyrighted and may not be used without permission.

 A Renaissance festival, also known as Renaissance fair(e) or Medieval festival, is an outdoor theme park which emulates the middle age time period, usually opens on weekends for several weeks at various times throughout the year depending on the location.

 Typically you will see lots of folks (visitors, vendors, and staff members alike) wearing ancient or antique style costumes from different time periods, and fantasy characters such as the Vikings, Barbarians, warriors, knights, pirates, wizards, fairies and elves.
 There are also medieval oriented shows, games, rides, arts and crafts, along with foods and drinks.
 Some fairs, like the Texas Renaissance Festival, also provide the opportunity for you to have a wedding there.
 Imagine what a romantic occasion that would be.

 Some would think that the Renaissance festival is a European phenomenon, but did you know that it's actually American for the most part?
 You can read more about that on Wikipedia.